 Editor: This is part 2 of Lucas Rosas’ exploration of the major players in the Syrian Civil War.
 You can read part 1 here.
+This article was first published on October 8, 2017.
+For some reason, the Syrian Civil War has been in the news again, so it is a good time to encore.

 Regardless of any talk about the Tartarus naval base, Putin wanted one thing out of Syria: a diminishment of U.S regional power.
 Fortunately from his perspective he had John Kerry and Barak Obama to deal with.